 Answering those questions will help you decide which body style to get.
 For instance, if you only need two berths, a shower and a toilet, and aren’t fussed about floor space, a van conversion will suit.
 Wanting four berths, a separate toilet, an oven and enough space not to feel cramped will point you towards a coachbuilt.
 If you want a true home away from home, only an A-Class will do.

 You may also have a preference for which model of chassis you want, and you may like a particular motorhome builder’s style.
-Build quality varies significantly – look out for how well finished door edges and wiring cut-outs are.
+Build quality varies significantly – how well finished door edges and wiring cut-outs are good indicators.

 Chassis come with full manufacturers’ warranties and can be serviced at any of their dealers.
 Repairs to the motorhome elements usually require a specialist.
 If you intend to drive in Europe a lot, choosing a continental motorhome builder is sensible because there’s more back-up available should anything go wrong.